 Make life easier, store utensils and appliances (barbeque utensils and grills), and make room for roasting pans, slow cookers, steamers, and instant pots.

-TIP: Pack away summer utensils and appliances in the pantry or store them in kitchen cupboards that are too high to reach, Bring down the appliances and cookware like the pots and pans you’ll use more in colder months so that they are handy and easy to find.
+TIP: Pack away summer utensils and appliances in the pantry or store them in kitchen cupboards that are high to reach.
+Bring down the appliances and cookware like crock pots that you’ll use more in colder months so that they are handy and easy to find.

 You’ll find more tips on how to organize your kitchen HERE.